-People of Living History:

-Voices for Social Change!
+People of Living History: Voices for Social Change!

-Rebels for Independence:

-- George Hewes a shoemaker from Virginia who rebelled against taxes imposed by the British government on items such as paint, glass, stamps, and tea.
-He participated in the Boston Tea Party, a protest in which civilians destroyed an entire shipment of tea by throwing the cases into the Boston Harbor. - Patrick Henry a Virginia statesman who stood up against the Stamp Act and the rule of England in America.
-His famous quote, "Give me liberty or give me death," served as a call to arms to mobilize a stronger resistance to British taxes. - Thomas Paine an English-American author and political activist who created such stirring pamphlets as Common Sense that called for total American independence from Great Britain. - Crazy Horse a Native American of the Sioux tribe who stood up to the American Government after they began to force Native Americans off of their land and onto reservations.
+• George Hewes - a shoemaker who rebelled against taxes imposed by the British government on items such as paint, glass, stamps, and tea.
+He participated in the Boston Tea Party, a protest in which civilians destroyed an entire shipment of tea by throwing the cases into the Boston Harbor.

-Abolitionists:

-- John Brown an American revolutionary abolitionist who advocated and practiced armed insurrection as a means to abolish slavery in the United States in the 1850s.
-Called "the most controversial of all 19th-century Americans," his speeches at his final trial captured national attention. - Harriet Beecher Stowe American author of Uncle Tom's Cabin, or Life Among the Lowly, an anti-slavery novel.
-Published in 1852, the novel helped lay the groundwork for the Civil War. - David Walker a son of a slave who spoke out against the practice of slavery with the words of America's own Declaration of Independence, "...that all men are created equal." - Abraham Lincoln the 16th President of the United States, serving from March 1861 until his assassination in April 1865.
-He successfully led his country through a great constitutional, military and moral crisis the American Civil War preserving the Union, ending slavery, and promoting economic and financial modernization.

-Social Reforms:
+• Patrick Henry - a Virginia statesman who stood up against the Stamp Act and the rule of England in America.
+His famous quote, "Give me liberty or give me death," served as a call to arms to mobilize a stronger resistance to British taxes.

+• Thomas Paine - an English-American author and political activist who created such stirring pamphlets as Common Sense that called for total American independence from Great Britain.

+• Crazy Horse - a Indigenous Leader of the Sioux tribe who stood up to the American Government after they began to force Indigenous Peoples off of their land and onto reservations.

-- Dorthea Lynde Dix an American activist who, through a vigorous program of lobbying state legislatures and the United States Congress on behalf of the indigent insane, created the first generation of American mental asylums. - Horace Mann argued that universal public education was the best way to turn the nation's unruly children into disciplined, judicious republican citizens.
+• Dorthea Lynde Dix- an American activist who, through a vigorous program of lobbying state legislatures and the United States Congress on behalf of the indigent insane, created the first generation of American mental asylums.

+• Horace Mann - argued that universal public education was the best way to turn the nation's unruly children into disciplined, judicious republican citizens.
 Mann won widespread approval for building public schools.
 Most states adopted one version or another of the system he established in Massachusetts, especially the program for "normal schools" to train professional teachers.